coastalwhite/intro-power-analysis/src/compiling/simpleserial.md

 code.
 The [ChipWhisperer] framework mostly uses [C] as the language for the source code of encryption algorithms.
 This means that any existing [C] implementation of an encryption algorithms can (most of the time) easily be used on the [ChipWhisperer] targets.
-There are a few things to take into account however.
-The protocol to send data back and forth between the capture board and the target board, some of the recommendations when writing or choosing software, and how to start and stop power traces.
+There are a few things to take into account, however.
+The protocol to send data back and forth between the capture board and the target board, some recommendations when writing or choosing software, and how to start and stop power traces.
 These will all be covered here.

 ## The SimpleSerial Protocol